 The Columbus Education Association was one of the first NEA locals to harness the power of the Internet to disseminate key information to its members.
 Many valuable pieces of information can be obtained by surfing to our site.
-You can read The CEA Voice, which is available online several days earlier than the print version.

 Lost Materials Instructions